Classification of Thracian: Thraco-Illyrian

-The rivers Vardar and Morava are generally taken as the rough line of demarcation between the Illyrian sphere on the west and Thracian on the east.
-There is, however, much interference in the area between Illyrian and Thracian, with Thracian groups inhabiting Illyrian lands (the Thracian Bryges for example) and Illyrian groups overlapping into the Thracian zone (the Dardani seem to be a Thraco-Illyrian mix; Wilkes, 1992 et al.).
+The rivers Vardar and Morava are generally taken as the rough line of demarcation between the Illyrian sphere on the west and Thracian on the east, which overlapped in the eastern strip of Dardania.
 It appears that Thracian and Illyrian do not have a clear-cut frontier.
 Similarities found between the Illyrian and Thracian lects can thus be seen as merely linguistic interference.

-Others such as I.I.
+I.I.
 Russu argue that there should have been major similarities between Illyrian and Thracian, and a common linguistic branch (not merely a Sprachbund) is probable.
 Among the Thraco-Illyrian correspondences Russu considers are the following:

 Not many Thraco-Illyrian correspondences are definite, and a number may be incorrect, even from the list above.
 However, Sorin Paliga states: "According to the available data, we may surmise that Thracian and Illyrian were mutually understandable, e.g. like Czech and Slovak, in one extreme, or like Spanish and Portuguese, at the other."
 Other linguists argue that Illyrian and Thracian were different Indo-European branches which later converged through contact.
 It is also of significance that Illyrian languages still have not been classified whether they were centum or satem language, while it is undisputed that Thracian was a satem language by the Classical Period.

-Due to the fragmentary attestation of both Illyrian and Thraco-Dacian, the existence of a Thraco-Illyrian branch remains controversial.
-In fact, this linguistic hypothesis was seriously called into question in the 1960s.
+The linguistic hypothesis of a Thraco-Illyrian branch was seriously called into question in the 1960s.
 New publications argued that no strong evidence for Thraco-Illyrian exists, and that the two language-areas show more differences than correspondences.
 The place of Paeonian language remains unclear.
 Modern linguists are uncertain on the classification of Paeonian, due to the extreme scarcity of materials we have on this language.
 On one side are Wilhelm Tomaschek and Paul Kretschmer, who claim it belonged to the Illyrian family, and on the other side is Dimiter Dechev, who claims affinities with Thracian.

-In 1977 Georgiev claimed that Daco-Mysian was closely related to the Thracian branch of Indo-European and that Illyrian was different from Thracian "as much as Iranian from Latin" for example.
+In 1977 Georgiev claimed that "Daco-Mysian" was closely related to the Thracian branch of Indo-European and that Illyrian was different from Thracian "as much as Iranian from Latin" for example.